le-p0pug-labs/birdfeeder/README.md

 - https://github.com/mtalimanchuk/flask-filebox
 - https://github.com/mtalimanchuk/file-squire-bot

-When you use parrot-feeder, it starts sharing files from the current directory if no `-d` flas has been specified.
+When you use parrot-feeder, it starts sharing files from the current directory if no `-d` flag has been specified.
-It also exposes an HTML page for uploading files to the remote machine under the `/api/upload` path.
+It also exposes an HTML page under the `/api/upload` path with a form for uploading files to the remote machine.

 Finally, if you supply a telegram bot token via the `--telegram-bot-token` argument or via the `TELEGRAM_BOT_TOKEN` arguments, you will also activate a telegram bot that will `/fetch` or `/tail` files for you.

-*Note: you also need to supply the `--telegram-bot-whitelist` or `TELEGRAM_BOT_WHITELIST` to specify the users allowed to interact with the bot.*
+*Note-1: you also need to supply the `--telegram-bot-whitelist` or `TELEGRAM_BOT_WHITELIST` to specify the users allowed to interact with the bot.*

-*Note: you may need to sign up for Ngrok for tunneling HTML pages.*
+*Note-2: you may need to sign up for Ngrok for tunneling HTML pages.*

 ## Installation